SichongP/EVA_Instrumentality/FAQ.md

 ```
 cat -A yourvariatns.vcf | less
 ```
-and you should see something similar as following:
+and you should see something similar as following (each ^I indicates a tab character):
 ```
 ##fileformat=VCFv4.3^I^I^I^I^I^I^I^M$
 #CHROM^IPOS^IID^IREF^IALT^IQUAL^IFILTER^IINFO^M$